Scholastic Standing Policy Online Resource Guide

 Students who have at least a 2.00 cumulative grade point average and whose term grade point average was at least a 2.00 are in good academic standing with the college.

 Poor Academic Performance

-Students whose term or cumulative grade point average is below a 2.00 are defined as having poor academic performance and can be placed into 4 different scholastic standing categories: academic warning, academic probation, continued probation or dismissal.
+Students whose cumulative grade point average is below a 2.00 are defined as having poor academic performance and can be placed into 3 different scholastic standing categories: academic probation, continued probation or dismissal.
 Students with a cumulative GPA of between a 2.00 and a 2.30 will be placed on Academic Warning.
 A full description of each of the categories follows this slide.

-All students who earned a term grade point average of below a 2.00, and who have a cumulative grade point average of a 2.00 or higher are placed on academic warning.
+All students who earn a cumulative grade point average of between a 2.00 and a 2.30 are placed on academic warning.
 Students are sent a letter to their home address on file with the university notifying them of their academic warning status for the upcoming semester.

-Students will be removed from academic warning once they achieve a term grade point average during the next full academic term (either Fall or Spring) of at least a 2.00 provided that their cumulative grade point average is at least a 2.00 as well.
+Students will be removed from academic warning once they achieve a cumulative grade point average of above a 2.30.

 All students who have a cumulative grade point average of under a 2.00 at the end of either the Fall or Spring terms are placed on academic probation.
 This is provided that the student was either in his/her first term at Rutgers or had a cumulative grade point average of at least a 2.00 at the conclusion of the prior full academic term.